GIScience/gis-training-resource-center/content/Modul_1/en_qgis_installation.md

 ## QGIS Download and Installation

 QGIS is open source and therefore freely available to everyone at no cost.
 You can install QGIS for Windows, Mac and Linux computers.
 The installation of QGIS is very simple.
 Depending on your system (Windows, Mac or Linux) there are some things to look out for.
-Futher below you can find more information on your system specialites.
+You can find advice below on how to install QGIS on different operating systems.

 ```{Warning}
 There are many versions of QGIS.
 It is recommended to use the __Long Term Release__ versions  because it is the most stable and contains the fewest bugs.